mercyikpe/portfolio/README.md

 I created fluid layouts throughout the page with a mixture of Grid and Flexbox.
 The app is fully responsive on multiple screen widths.

+## Contact Form
+### getform.io
+I use their endpoint to collect messages sent from the contact form.
 <br><br>

 ## Hosted on render